Sean Fitzpatrick on the one that got away: Rugby World Cup final 1995

 "And it was probably one of our mistakes because on the Friday morning, basically 21 of the 26 players were sick.
 Colin Meads, the great man himself, couldn't get out of bed.
 He was very sick.

 "And that's when we realised we had an issue.
-But luckily, everyone bar Jeff Wilson was right by the Saturday, but it just proved a distraction we didn't need in terms of the preparation.
+Luckily, everyone bar Jeff Wilson was right by the Saturday, but it just proved a distraction we didn't need in terms of the preparation.
 We didn't have a team run on the Friday.

 "I'm pretty pig-headed and I was so determined that this bit of food poisoning, diarrhoea, whatever it was, wasn't going to stop us trying to create history.
 You don't get opportunities like this.